peasant98/FlightController_Udana_HAWK/README.md

-# Udana HAWK Flight Controller Code
+# Udana HAWK Flight Controller

 The Flight Controller Code for the Udana <b>HAWK</b> drone.
 The code is written in Arduino and allows the drone to self-stabilize as well as respond to user input, but the code will soon cater for autonomous flight without the simulated keyboard input.
 Along with the essential drone components, the Adafruit LSM9DS1